-We are pleased to announce that we are issuing "Invitation Letters for Study" for 2014-2015 academic year already.
+We are pleased to announce that we are issuing "Invitation Letters for Study" for 2015 academic year already.
 The Invitation Letter is the major document to if you are going to study in Ukraine.
 Invitation Letter looks like as follow.
-It contains a shining hologram with Ukraine's National Sign on it, Student's passport details and the complete name of the University.
+It contains applicant's full name, passport number, date of birth, the course/ name and the complete name of the University.

-The students who are interested to study in Ukraine universities in 2014 academic year must send their documents' scans to us now.
+Propective students who are interested to study in Ukraine universities in 2015 academic year must send their documents' scans to us now.
 We'll issue and deliver the original of your Invitation letter from your chosen or a recommended university by us within one week using DHL.

-Star Education Consultants, Ukraine is authorized to enroll students from all over the world, and licensed directly from Ministry of Education, Ukraine to deal with all Ukrianian Universities.
+Star Education Consult Ukraine LLC is authorized to enroll students from all over the world, and licensed directly from Ministry of Education, Ukraine to deal with all Ukrianian Universities.

 Just forward the high quality clear scanned copies of following documents, to the emails given at the bottom of this page.

 - Filled Application Form (with valid permanent/ current postal address and telephone numbers)